Grand Rapids, Michigan: Ethnicity

 According to a 2007 American Community Survey, the largest ancestry groups in Grand Rapids reported (not including "American") were those of German (23.4% of the population), Dutch (21.2%), Irish (11.4%), English (10.8%), Polish (6.5%), and French (4.1%) heritage.

 After the Fall of Saigon, Grand Rapids welcomed thousands of Vietnamese refugees.
 Local nonprofits helped them settle throughout West Michigan.
 Special attention was paid to Grand Rapids because of President Gerald R. Ford's Grand Rapids roots.

 In recent decades, Grand Rapids and its suburban areas have seen their Latino communities grow.
 Between 2000 and 2010 the Latino population in Grand Rapids grew from 25,818 to 29,261, increasing over 13% in a decade.

 Into the 21st century, the African American population of Grand Rapids continually declined.
-In 2015, Grand Rapids was rated as the second-worst city for African Americans, behind only Milwaukee to succeed economically based on disparities in employment, income, and home ownership levels.
 In 2022, The Grand Rapids Press reported that the population of African Americans in the city declined 4% over the decade, with the newspaper writing that gentrification, increasing rent, urban sprawl into the neighboring cities of Kentwood and Wyoming—which experienced increased African American population growth—and New Great Migration trends contributed to the loss of black residents.
 The decline of African American residents occurred primarily in the northeast and southeast areas of the city.

 Religion

-Grand Rapids has a significant Dutch Reformed population.
-The Christian Reformed Church in North America (CRCNA) has a large following in Grand Rapids; its denominational offices are on the city's southeast side.
-The CRCNA has over 230 congregations and almost 100,000 members in Michigan as of 2010.
-The denomination is concentrated in the western part of the state, where a substantial number of immigrants from the Netherlands settled; most were followers of the Reformed faith who took part in the Secession of 1834.
-As of 2012, the Christian Reformed Church in North America has nearly 1,100 congregations and over 250,000 members nationwide.
-The Grand Rapids-Wyoming Metropolitan Area has 149 Christian Reformed Churches with 77,389 members.
+The Christian Reformed Church in North America has a large following in Grand Rapids, and its denominational offices are located here.

 The Reform Judaism congregation of Temple Emanuel was founded in 1857 and the fifth oldest Reform congregation in the United States.
 The congregation built its first synagogue in 1882 on the corner of Fountain and Ransom Streets.
 The current location was constructed in 1952.

 Grand Rapids is home to the Roman Catholic Diocese of Grand Rapids, which was created on May 19, 1882, by Pope Leo XIII.
-The Diocese comprises 176,098 Catholics in West Michigan, 102 parishes, and five high schools: Catholic Central High School, Grand Rapids; Muskegon Catholic Central High School, Muskegon; St. Patrick High School, Portland; Sacred Heart Academy, Grand Rapids; and West Catholic High School, Grand Rapids.
+The Diocese serves 176,098 Catholics in West Michigan, 102 parishes, and five high schools: Catholic Central High School, Grand Rapids; Muskegon Catholic Central High School, Muskegon; St. Patrick High School, Portland; Sacred Heart Academy, Grand Rapids; and West Catholic High School, Grand Rapids.
 David John Walkowiak is the Bishop of Grand Rapids.